globaldothealth/isaric/docs/guide.md

 **treatment_immunosuppressant**: Bool.
 Treated with immunosuppresants?
 (Note - this is specific to this visit.
 If the subject was on immunosuppresants for a chronic condition prior to admission, this should be recorded under [has_immunosuppression_therapy](immunosuppressed) in the subject table as a comorbidity.)

 **treatment_intravenous_fluids**: Bool.
-Did the subject recieve IV fluids during the visit?
+Did the subject receive IV fluids during the visit?

 **treatment_nsaid**: Bool.
 Was the subject treated with non-steroidal meds during the visit?

 **treatment_neuromuscular_blocking_agents**: Bool.
 Was the subject treated with neuromuscular blocking agents during the visit?

 **treatment_cpr**: Bool.
-Did the subject recieve CPR?
+Did the subject receive CPR?

 **treatment_offlabel**: Bool.
 Was the subject treated with off-label medications, e.g. for compassionate use?

 **treatment_cardiovascular**: Bool.
-Did the subject recieve cardiovascular support, e.g., Pacing, Intropic support, mechanical (e.g. ecmo, intra-aeortic balloon pump), cpr.
+Did the subject receive cardiovascular support, e.g., Pacing, Intropic support, mechanical (e.g. ecmo, intra-aeortic balloon pump), cpr.
 NOTE TO DEVS: Consider making this a superset in the same manner as oxygen_therapy

 **treatment_colchine**: Bool.
 Was the pateint treated with Colchine?

 **treatment_immunoglobulins**: Bool.
-Did the subject recieve immunoglobulins?
+Did the subject receive immunoglobulins?

-**treatment_delirium** - NOTE TO DEVS do we still have this? delirium is an observation ( I think this comes from the traffic light doc's `medication for delirium` - but this only occurs in one study.)
+**treatment_delirium** Bool.
+Did the subject receive treatment for delirium?

 **treatment_monoclonal_antibody**: Bool.
 Was the subject treated with monoclonal antibodies?

 **treatment_other**: Set.
 Any other treatments, or treatments recorded as free text fields, should be recorded here.

 **treatment_pacing**: Bool.
-Did the subject recieve heart pacing during the visit?
+Did the subject receive heart pacing during the visit?

 **outcome** Text.
 Outcome of the visit, one of:
   + death